 About

-In her most recent engagements, American Mezzo-soprano, Leia Lensing made her Metropolitan Opera main stage debut in November 2024 (Die Frau ohne Schatten).
+2024-2025 Season Highlights: Leia made her Metropolitan Opera main stage debut in November 2024 (Die Frau ohne Schatten).
 In the new year, she returned to Staatsoper Stuttgart for a remount of the beloved and colorful Bastian Kraft production of Rusalka.
-Leia has now returned to the Met and is currently covering the role of Pauline in The Queen of Spades.
+Leia again returned to the Met and covered the role of Pauline in The Queen of Spades.

 Spring of 2024: Leia made her UK debut in the quaint English countryside of the Glyndebourne Festival Opera.
 Here, she performed as the Dritte Dame, a feisty maid in the Barbe & Doucet production of Die Zauberflöte.
 Earlier this year, she returned to Staatsoper Stuttgart, for a remounted production of Nixon in China, as the 3rd Secretary.